The cabin with a magical view

-The price for adults is NOK 1590 per person.
-The price for children aged 9-14 is NOK 990 per person.
-The minimum age is 9 years old.
+The price for adults is NOK 1790 per person (minimum total price: NOK 3580,-).
+The price for children aged 8-14 is NOK 1190 per person.
+The minimum age for children is 8 years.

 Included in the price:

-A light meal of locally crafted food, including hot drinks – prepared on a stove.
+A light meal of locally crafted food, including drinks.

 All necessary safety equipment.

-Access to extra clothing and trekking poles free of charge.
+Access to extra clothing, boots and trekking poles free of extra charge.

-Transportation to the starting point and back to Voss, if needed.
+Transportation from Voss to the starting point and back to Voss.

 A note on responsible travel and sustainability

-Wild Voss make a continuous effort in reducing the ecological impact of our trips and activities.
+At Wild Voss, we put in a continuous effort to reduce the ecological and environmental impact of our trips and activities.
 We aim to follow the latest GSTC criteria for sustainable travel.
 As a participant on one of our trips, you should know the following: